commonhaus/foundation/GOVERNANCE.md

 ## Decision Making and Voting

-True to Open Source roots, the Commonhaus follows a Lazy Consensus decision making model.
+True to Open Source roots, The Commonhaus Foundation follows a Lazy Consensus decision making model.
 To quote the [Consensus definition](https://community.apache.org/committers/decisionMaking.html) from the Apache Foundation:

 > Consensus
 >